 We celebrated Kiwanis Anniversary our own Charter Night Anniversary Entertained the LG and was represented at the training school for club officers, the Mid-Winter Conference, the International and District Conventions.

-The club had a Lincoln Birthday meeting and it gave a farewell party to the selected who were called into service It ha programs on National Defense, City Plumbing, Escape from Norway, Greece, Sports, Foreign Affairs, Current Events, and Community Planning
+The club had a Lincoln Birthday meeting and it gave a farewell party to the selected who were called into service.
+The programs on National Defense, City Plumbing, Escape from Norway, Greece, Sports, Foreign Affairs, Current Events, and Community Planning.

 The club celebrated Holy Week with an appropriate program, put on a "Get out the Vote" campaign, organized a Blood Donors' Club, and aided in promoting Civil Defense Work, Victory Gardens, and Bond Sales Programs were given on Selective Service, Medicine, County Government, Guadalcanal Landing, Home Economics, Taxation, The Philippines, Communications News Reporting, Kentucky, Arlington Hospital, Post War Police Work, Rationing, The OPA, and Bombing over Europe

 The club sent representatives to three inter-club meetings, one of which was in celebration of US-Canada Week.